GaloyMoney/web-wallet/README.md

 ## Config

 The project depends on a few environment variables to be set.
-The `.envrc` root file has a list of them.
+The `.env.local` root file has a list of them.

 ## How to run this repo locally?